ibm-wm-transition/sag-mainstream-devops-az-03-06-pub-sub-mon-cu-cds/README.md

-# Publish Subscribe Monitor Central User CDS Mainstream DevOps Template
+# MOVING - Publish Subscribe Monitor Central User CDS Mainstream DevOps Template

+# This repo will be moved away from the Software AG organization

 This template aims to help with the quick start of publish-subscribe CICD enabled projects with webMethods Integration Server on premise